TapRoot Farms

 TapRoot Farms is a family operation located in Port Williams, Nova Scotia.
 Since purchasing the organic farm in 2007, Patricia Bishop and Josh Oulton have been steadily increasing the number of acres in transition to organic.
 Today TapRoot Farms is 70% organic.

 The installation of their Flourish Farm is broken up into two stages.
-The installation for Stage 1 occurred in December 2024 and Stage 2 is scheduled for late 2025.
-Below are the schematics and images from Stage 1 where one Growasis Deep Water Culture and (3) 800 gallon fish tanks were installed with the connections put in place for Stage 2.
+The installation for Phase 1 occurred in December 2024 and Phase 2 was completed in December 2025.
+Below are the schematics and images from both Phase 1 and Phase 2 of the farm.

 The Flourish Farm Aquaponic System